kube-burner/kube-burner/docs/configuration.md

 ## Job types

-kube-burner support two types of jobs with different parameters each.
+kube-burner support three types of jobs with different parameters each.
 The default job type is __create__.
 Which basically creates objects as described in the section [objects](#objects).

-The other type is __delete__, this type of job deletes objects described in the objects list.
-Using delete as job type the objects list would have the following structure.
+The second type is __delete__, this type of job deletes objects described in the objects list.
+Using delete as job type the objects list would have the following structure:

 ```yaml
 objects: